Pro-coder-akshay/Meri-Daastan/README.md

 # Meri-Daastan

-# 1. My name is Akshay
+# 1. My name is Akshay.
+My age is 21 and 5'8 tall